Laxmannegi/C-I/README.md

 17. What is ActionResult , IActionResult, Task<IActionResult>
 18. String comparison: InvariantCultureIgnoreCase vs OrdinalIgnoreCase? -> StringComparison.InvariantCultureIgnoreCase
 19. ObservableCollection

+How we can connect open API to another API
+-- through reffid

 ```

 In last video I was just being demonstrating about delegate